Efoma/Efoma/README.md

 - 👋 Hi, I’m @Efoma
 - 👀 I’m interested in coding and solving simple problems
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate with any one that have simple project on javascript to develop
+- 💞️ I’m looking to collaborate with any one that have simple project on python to develop
 - 📫 How to reach me IG: https://www.instagram.com/e4ski
 -  fbk: https://www.facebook.com/E4ski
 - linkedin :https://www.linkedin.com/in/ibude-efoma-innocent-9b1a59a2